 Houston Tax Attorney

-For example, where the prior prisoner tax fraud cases involved prisoner tax information, the Turturro case involved bankrupt corporation tax information, and in the future it might involve deceased taxpayers [using information culled from the local probate records], small corporations that were sold to third parties via asset sales and not as stock sales [culled from state corporate filing records], or even international corporations [possibly those that have ceased doing business in the US].
+The Turturro case involved information associated with bankrupt corporations.
+The bankruptcy court records contain quite a bit of this type of information.
+The same can be said of records for deceased taxpayers [using information culled from the local probate records], small corporations that were sold to third parties via asset sales and not as stock sales [culled from state corporate filing records], or even international corporations [possibly those that have ceased doing business in the US].

 Next post: There is no Place Like Home (or is There?)